Atlantic City, New Jersey: 20th century

 One by one, additional large hotels were constructed along the boardwalk, including the Brighton, Chelsea, Shelburne, Ambassador, Ritz Carlton, Mayflower, Madison House, and the Breakers.
 The Quaker-owned Chalfonte House, opened in 1868, and Haddon House, opened in 1869, flanked North Carolina Avenue at the beach end.
 Over the years, their original wood-frame structures would be enlarged, and even moved closer to the beach.
 The modern Chalfonte Hotel, eight stories tall, opened in 1904.
 The modern Haddon Hall was built in stages and was completed in 1929, at eleven stories.
 By this time, they were under the same ownership and merged into the Chalfonte-Haddon Hall Hotel, becoming the city's largest hotel with nearly 1,000 rooms.
 By 1930, the Claridge, the city's last large hotel before the casinos, opened its doors.

 The 400-room Claridge was built by a partnership that included renowned Philadelphia contractor John McShain.
 At 24 stories, it would become known as the "Skyscraper by the Sea".
-The city became known as "The World's Playground".

-In 1883, salt water taffy was conceived in Atlantic City by David Bradley.
-The traditional story is that Bradley's shop was flooded after a major storm, soaking his taffy with salty Atlantic Ocean water.
-He sold some "salt water taffy" to a girl, who proudly walked down to the beach to show her friends.
-Bradley's mother was in the back of the store when the sale was made, and loved the name, and so salt water taffy was born.